Avoid These Mistakes To Protect Your Money

 Do not relay on indicators or robots 100%.
 RSI, MACD and similar are calculated out of a price, so firstly you need market price to build RSI or MACD, so how can these indicators then show you in which direction we go from here?
 However they can be helpful anyhow but only to confirm your personal opinion about the market move.
 It’s the same thing with robots; some may work very good, but still human mind has to be involved to avoid some of bad market signals.

 If you want to learn more about my trading approach and Elliott Wave theory in particular then you may want to check our Elliott Wave School.
-In fact, we have some very good offer our right now.
-If you buy 7hours long videos today you will get FX or Crypto membership for FREE for the next free months.

 I really hope this article helps a lot!